kristianmandrup/infomatrix-blog/_posts/toolbelt.md

 </button>
 ```

 It uses the syntax I proposed in my earlier critique.
-Wonder if they listened of if Rob and I just think very alike!
-I believe the later.
+Wonder if they listened of if Rob and I just think very alike!?

 We can see that the `ngRepeat` is a `TemplateDirective` which observes `ngRepeat[]`, the value of the `ngRepeat` attribute? and calls `ngRepeatChanged` on any change.